Tookmund/Swapspace/README.md

 If you installed to a non-standard location (not `/usr/local`), you'll have to update these init scripts to use the correct location.

+The installation procedure creates a directory `/var/lib/swapspace` (or rather `/usr/local/var/lib/swapspace`, or whatever you set `localstatedir` to in `configure`), which must be accessible to the system's superuser (root) only; granting any kind of access for this directory to an untrusted user constitutes a serious security hole.
+As of version 1.16, swapspace will enforce correct permissions on this directory.

+According to the Filesystem Hierarchy Standard, other appropriate places for this kind of file might be `/var/tmp` or `/var/run`.
+The former was not deemed appropriate because it is accessible to all users, and the latter because it's meant for very small files.

+Files in `/var/lib` survive reboots whereas those in `/var/tmp` and `/var/run` need not.
+Obviously any data in swap files can be safely erased on reboot--it may arguably be safer.
+But keeping your swap files across reboots means you spend less time waiting for swap files that you also needed the last time you used your computer.

 What it does for you
 --------------------